Botanical Interests Seed Company

 8. The Water-Saving Garden

-This book holds a special place for me because of the author, Pam Penick, who made a journey to visit me in Arizona while researching her book.
+This book holds a special place for me because of Pam Penick.
+She made a journey to visit me in Arizona to research her book.
 We spent an entire day together visiting gardens throughout the greater Phoenix area (including mine), covering over one-hundred-fifty miles.
-Many of the photos that she took that day are in the book, which as its title suggests, focuses on how to create lovely gardens that don’t need a lot of water.
+Many of the photos that she took that day are in the book.
+As its title suggests, the book focuses on how to create lovely gardens that don’t need a lot of water.
 Click here to order.

-All of these books will serve to inspire and teach the gardener on your list, how to create a beautiful garden that will thrive in the arid Southwest climate.
+All of these books will serve to inspire and teach the gardener on your list,.
+These books teach how to create a beautiful garden that will thrive in the arid Southwest climate.

 Want more ideas?
 Check out Day 1 and Day 2 of my garden gift ideas.